 In spite of being very reasonably priced, this sub has some smart features to help avoid distortion and other unwanted audio glitches.

-What could be better: This is not a great choice for people who want to prioritize power.
+What were we disappointed with?
+This is not a great choice for people who want to prioritize power.
 It’s a good sub in terms of clarity, but for a cinema room or other home theater setup it might not have all the power you are looking for to really rumble with the bass frequencies.

 At the peak level, this can give a huge sound with a lot of power, all for a relatively reasonable price.

 The 1000W peak is absolutely huge, but the continuous RMS is 250W, so you can’t constantly keep it at this sound level.
 It has an adjustable crossover but this only goes up to 90Hz.
 Some people would prefer the sub to handle frequencies a little higher than this.

 The cone itself is one of the best things about the sub with a high-power magnet, poly-injected 12-inch design featuring a “long throw” feature.
 This means you don’t have to be as close to the cone to feel the benefits.

 What do we love it for?
 The incredible BASH amplifier included is a brilliant addition and something not many speakers at this range can offer.
 These amps can deliver loads of power without wasting it and generating unwanted excess heat, for instance.

 Another thing we really like is the way the cone really fills the room with sound.
 At the highest audio levels, it packs a real punch.

 What were we disappointed with?
 The RMS is a significant compromise on the peak power, so you can’t run this at full capacity all the time.
 Also, the fact that the crossover setting is at such a low frequency is not ideal.
 A little more control over which frequencies are actually getting sent to this sub and what is being handled here would just make it in contention to be the best home theater subwoofer under $500.

 Warranty: 5-year limited on drivers and cabinets; 3-year limited on electronics